-It’s so awesome seeing storms and rain from faraway.
+It’s so awesome seeing storms and rain from far away.
 We didn’t see much Arizona architecture or food.
 The next time we’re out there, we will probably try the hike down the Grand Canyon.
-Anyone else want to do it with us? ;)
+Does anyone else want to do it with us?

 Can you think of any other unusual Arizona facts?